 Start drafting a Learning Contract using the online Learning Contract system.

-- Examples of learning goals and objectives by major.
+- Examples of learning objectives by major.

 - Once you receive this message, you are able to count hours towards your internship credit requirement guidelines.
 For this reason, it is especially important you submit the learning contract ASAP and in advance of your intended start date at the internship site!